cloudnative-pg/cloudnative-pg/docs/src/security.md

   manages.
 For more details, please see the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).

+`volumesnapshots`
+: The operator needs to generate `VolumeSnapshots` objects in order to take backups of a PostgreSQL server.
+VolumeSnapshots are read too in order to validate them before starting the restore process.

 `nodes`
 : The operator needs to get the labels for Affinity and AntiAffinity, so it can decide in which nodes a pod can be scheduled preventing the replicas to be